kevinludwig/sharp-proxy/README.md

 ### TODO

-* fix the composite function -- it wants either the image or the watermark image to be on disk files
-* cache to filesystem when resizing.
-Naming convention so everything doesnt end up in one directory
 * /thumbnail endpoint should produce a small low res thumbnail as PNG
 * /preview should produde a larger image with watermark as PNG
 * /download should provide the original image (original format, .tiff, .png, .jpeg, ...